Teacher Loan Cards now have a nine-week loan period and may be used to borrow DVDs, kits and other collection materials.

 Notify a branch near your students about an upcoming assignment by submitting an Assignment Alert form.
 When received, librarians will gather age-appropriate resources from our collection for your students to use in the library and, if eligible for checkout, at home.

 Select Submit a Collection Request below and complete the form or call in your request to the branch of your choice.
+Our expert librarians take care of the rest.

 - Collection materials follow the rules of Teacher Loan Cards